 The following may sound a little negative at times, but it’s just so we are secure in the knowledge that we have provided you with as much information as possible, the good and the bad, to ensure everybody is completely aware exactly what type of trips we run for the benefit of you, us and your fellow expedition members as there is nothing worse than getting someone booking on the trip when it is not what they actually wanted or expected as our expeditions are too long and too full on.
 You need to know what you are in for and be able to handle it!

 At times you will be exposed to all the elements, from extreme cold to intense humid heat and high altitude.
-And, for example, as wonderful as places like Uzbekistan and Turkmenistan are, they do not have a western infrastructure and their acceptable level of hygiene standards are very different to ours.
+And, for example, as wonderful as places like Turkmenistan & Kyrgyzstan are, they do not have a western infrastructure and their acceptable level of hygiene standards are very different to ours.

-Mucking In: This is a full participation expedition so you need to be able to participate fully in all aspects of the trip including cooking, cleaning, truck security, carrying water, collecting firewood, digging your vehicle out of bogs and clearing and rebuilding roads (It’s not ‘planned’ to happen but if it does then it’s all hands on deck).
+Mucking In: This is a full participation expedition so you need to be able to participate fully in all aspects of the trip including cooking, cleaning, truck security, carrying water, collecting firewood, digging your vehicle out of sand & bogs, etc.

 We get everyone to agree that you are medically fit and able and can physically participate fully in all aspects required.
 Don’t worry, you don’t need any prior experience or knowledge or to be a fitness freak, just to be happy to do your share and have a willingness to get stuck in when necessary.